judexzhu/knowledgebase/server-dell-tseries-r630.md

  * Firmware upgrade tools may fail to run without various Linux dependencies
  * Software BIOS setting tools produce inconsistent results
- * Older iDRAC firmware had memory leaks which caused the entire server to fail after several months of running; this is fixed in recent versions, but the bug has been reintroduced more than once in the past
  * Disks, PSUs and fans are technically hot-swappable (although difficult to reach fans when powered)
  * iDRAC processors can ship with SD cards (called Vflash) which presents as /dev/sda in Linux, causing problems installing an OS; remove these cards if installed from the rear of the chassis, or internally from both sides of the PCI slot riser closest to the PSUs
  * IPMI sensors will fail to detect redundant PSUs properly if iDRAC is not set to "redundant" power; if this happens, login to the iDRAC using a web browser and check the power settings.
 Older firmware had a bug whereby PSU redundancy would change by itself after many months of running.
 Mode sometimes needs to be manually set to non-redundant and saved, then set back to redundant mode again before ipmi-sensors will report properly.